Posted in: Find a Diet, Good Nutrition, Health Conditions, Healthy Eating, Weight Loss, Women's Health

 Why should you be on a low protein diet?

 A low-protein diet is a nutritional plan that limits the intake of dietary protein.
-The goal is to reduce the amount of protein consumed, typically to alleviate stress on certain organs like the kidneys or liver, or to manage specific medical conditions.
+The goal is to reduce the amount of consumed, typically to alleviate stress on certain organs like the kidneys or liver, or to manage specific medical conditions.

 Key Features of a Low-Protein Diet: